UPDATED FOR 2023

 Easy to pop on with no fastenings or zips you should own at least one of these today.
 They are cut wider than a fitted top which is good news for those of us with belly fat (aaagghhh!)

 This style is a good opportunity to go for something smarter if you wish.
 You’ll find the best look is a modest V neck or, for more va-va-voom, a lower scoop neck.
 Again you want all eyes to be on your upper body and a neckline that’s showing some skin, or has a V, can make this happen.

-I suggest you choose a plain color – possibly the same color as your leggings – and look for embellishment that highlights the neckine.
-V-necks this year are showing pearls, jewels, embroidery and more attached around the edge.
+If you choose a plain color – possibly the same color as your leggings – look for embellishment that highlights the neckine.
+V-necks this year are showing pearls, jewels, embroidery and more, attached around the edge.
 For that low scoop you can wear a necklace such as a simple gold chain and know that it’s your skin that is important, not the top.

 Leggings and an oversized buttoned shirt